xiceph/physical-geomorphometry-tools/generalization/README.md

 ## Future Plans

-To simplify standalone binary creation, we plan to investigate reducing or eliminating GDAL dependence.
-This will make the tool more accessible and easier to use.
+We plan to develop a **QGIS plugin** for easier integration of the tool into common geospatial workflows.
+This will allow users to calculate land surface parameters directly within the QGIS environment, enhancing accessibility and usability across platforms.

 ## License